Maximum of the membrane model on regular trees: A random walk representation for the covariance function

 In this section we shall revisit the random walk representation for the covariance function $G_n$.
 From the definition of the model it follows that $G_n$ satisfies the following Dirichlet problem: for $x\in V_n$

-If one considers the same Dirichlet problem with $-\Delta$ instead of $\Delta^2$ then the solution is the well-known expected local time of the simple random walk on the graph~\cite[Chapter 1]{ASS}.
+If one considers the Dirichlet problem above but with $-\Delta$ replacing $\Delta^2$ then the solution is the well-known expected local time of the simple random walk on the graph~\cite[Chapter 1]{ASS}.
 In our set-up such a general easy formulation is not available.
 In particular, to the best of the authors' knowledge one cannot relate the covariance of the MM to a stochastic process.
 The solution is then given by a weighted local times and an expression involving the boundary excursion times of the random walk.
 The boundary effects are more profound in the membrane model and this is documented in the existing works on $\Z^d$ (\cite{Kurt_d4, mm_scaling, Mueller:Sch:2017, schweiger:2019}).